Move In Guide

 Refrigerator (5 cubic feet or less)

-*Any cooking appliance (except coffee pot) must be used in the residence hall kitchen.
+*Any cooking appliance (except microwave, fridge, and coffee pot) must be used in the residence hall kitchen.
 Ice machines are available in the vending areas.

 Computer – Learn About Campus Computer Labs